 Generations of leaders and citizens have studied at the University of Oregon since it opened in 1876.
 Today’s students, like the 200,000 alumni before them, have access to the most current knowledge in lectures, laboratories, and seminars conducted by active researchers.
 By sharing their research through teaching, faculty members are better able to articulate their findings and to integrate their specialized studies with broader areas of knowledge.

 Teaching, research, and a spirit of sharing are characteristics of the campus community.
-Faculty members and students engage in research programs that bring to the university approximately $114.6 million in competitive research awards.
+Faculty members and students engage in research programs that bring to the university approximately $114.9 million in competitive research awards.
 The university’s science departments receive national attention for their work in such areas as computer science, genetics, materials, optics, and neuroscience.
-Fifteen faculty members belong to the prestigious American Academy of Arts and Sciences, and seven (plus one foreign associate) have been elected to the National Academy of Sciences.
+Thirteen faculty members belong to the prestigious American Academy of Arts and Sciences, and nine (plus one foreign associate) have been elected to the National Academy of Sciences.

 Connection to Community